michigraber/neuralyzer/README.md

 # NEURALYZER

-A neuroscience analysis tool in python.
+A neuroscience data analysis tool in python.